 |Standardized Test Scores||Considered|

-To apply, all applicants to St Olaf College must submit the following items.
-Double check with St Olaf College's admissions department to confirm all application materials and requirements.
+To apply to St Olaf College, all applicants must submit the following items.
+Check in with St Olaf College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Statement of Good Standing From Prior Institution(S)|